coffeemancy/anarres/README.md

 ## development and testing

-Development and testing entails running `ansible` inside of `docker` containers using `docker-compose`.
+Development and testing entails:

-These tests are also run on PRs via Github Actions (located in `.github/workflows` directory).
+1. Making local changes
+1. Checking "PR tests" pass locally (equivalent to Github Actions workflows which run on PRs)
+1. Open Pull Request on Github from a dev branch into `main`
+1. Once PR tests pass, merging PR to `main`

 Setting up the recommended development environment entails: